openbaton/docs/docs/vnfm-how-to-write.md

 Before you can start with the implementation you need to select the type of communication you want to use for the communication between the Orchestrator (NFVO) and the VNFManager.
 Either you can use the vnfm-sdk-jms for using the [Java Message Service (JMS)][JMS] or the vnfm-sdk-rest for using the [ReST][ReST] interface.
 However, your choice doesn't effect the upcoming implementation, because the communication itself is done automatically in the background.
-But have in mind that both libraries depends on [SpringBoot][spring-boot].
+But have in mind that both libraries depend on [SpringBoot][spring-boot].
 So, if you want to avoid this dependency, a third option might be: just use the simple vnfm-sdk artifact.
-By using the simple vnfm-sdk you need to take care about all the communication between NFVO and VNFManager by your self.
+By using the simple vnfm-sdk you need to take care about all the communication between NFVO and VNFManager by yourself.

-Once you have imported one the vnfm-sdks you will have access to all the model classes and the vnfm-sdk classes needed to implement a VNFManager.
+Once you have imported one of the vnfm-sdks you will have access to all the model classes and the vnfm-sdk classes needed to implement a VNFManager.

 The following section shows you how to import the vnfm-sdk-jms, representative for all the other opportunities.